World Cup 2026: Hugo Broos Explains Why Bafana Bafana Drew Against the Czech Republic

 "The way they reacted after the Mexico match showed the true identity of this team.
 We played with intensity, created opportunities and showed the kind of football we are capable of producing.

 "Unfortunately, we switched off for a moment at the start.
 We knew they had a player capable of launching long throws, but we were caught off guard and paid the price.
 That was disappointing.
+Despite that setback, I can only congratulate the team for the performance they delivered."

+"In my opinion, the fans saw which team tried to play football," he added.
 "Czechia are a very physical side with plenty of height.
 Their game plan was often to send the ball forward and hope one of their tall players could win it and create something from there.

 "We dealt with that challenge well.
-In fact, we looked the more likely team to score again and win the game.
+In fact, we looked at the more likely team to score again and win the game.
+That's why it's frustrating to come away with only a draw."

-Full Focus on Korea Republic
+Broos comments on facing Korea Republic

 Broos remains optimistic ahead of South Africa's decisive final group-stage encounter against Korea Republic, a match Bafana must win to advance.